nonsequitoria/simplekit/README.md

 // Add button to root
 root.addChild(button);

-// Set the container as the root widget setSKRoot(root);
+// Use the root container as the widget tree root setSKRoot(root);

 // Start SimpleKit